apiato/documentation/docs/components/optional-components/tests.md

 ---
 #### access

-The `access` property is used
-to define roles or permissions that you want to assign to your testing users within a test class.
+The `$access` property is used to define roles or permissions that you want to assign to your testing users within a test class.
-When you use the `getTestingUser` method, the testing user instance will automatically inherit all the roles and permissions specified in the `access` property.
+When you use the `getTestingUser` method, the testing user instance will automatically inherit all the roles and permissions specified in the `$access` property.

-By setting the desired roles and permissions in the `access` property, you can conveniently configure the testing user with the necessary access rights for your test scenarios.
+By setting the desired roles and permissions in the `$access` property, you can conveniently configure the testing user with the necessary access rights for your test scenarios.
 This ensures that the testing user has the appropriate privileges when interacting with the application during testing.